mohammadmehdisharife/TermX/README.md

 - `mkdir` command creates a new directory
 - `pwd` Display the path of the current directory.
 - `cp` Copy files or directories.
-- `mv ` Move or rename files and directories.
+- `mv` Move or rename files and directories.
 - `cat` Display the contents of a file.
+(Implemented)
 - `touch` Create a new empty file or update the file's modification time.
+(Implemented)
 - `echo` Display text or variables on the command line.
 - `ps` Display running processes.